On This Page

 - Production numbers : not known

 - Lens: Carl Zeiss Oberkochen Sonnar 1:2.8 f=40mm, HFT Coated, made by RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
-Later products included speciality and nostalgic type films for the photo hobbyist market.
-More under license.
+Later products included speciality and nostalgic type films for the photo hobbyist market. under license.
 Not collapsable and focus fixed on infinity.

 - Color Finish : Chrome top and bottom covers.
 In between black metal panels.